10 Farm Grants For Females – 2025

 4. American Agri-Women (AAW)

-Link here: American Agri-Women webpage
+Info here: American Agri-Women about page

 American Agri-Women (AAW) is a nationwide organization that strives to support and empower female farmers and agricultural professionals.